Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 • Commercial challenges, such as consumer adoption and pricing strategies (e.g. subscriptions).

-Level 4-Autonomous Valet Parking has high technology readiness and easier path to regulatory approval
+Level 4-Autonomous Valet Parking has high technology readiness and an easier path to regulatory approval

 Mercedes-Benz and Bosch have conducted pilots of L4 Automated Valet Parking, but it’s still not legal and requires additional approvals.